Waste Not, Want More: Inside Our Resourceful Little Bakery Kitchen

 Connect with us!

+We may be known for decadent whoopies and chewy date bars, but behind the scenes, we’re running a kitchen that’s as resourceful as it is delicious.
 In a world where “eco-friendly” often means expensive or aesthetic, we prefer the old-school route: reduce, reuse, recycle.
 Because what’s more sustainable—and sensible—than using what you’ve already got?
+Here’s how we make magic with minimal waste, lower costs, and zero greenwashing.

 1. The Power Of Compost